-When I ordered my Helix I assumed the split design was the same as other split mattresses, in that you’d get two separate mattresses…not so.
+Helix also offers a split design version.
 If you select split design two separate mattresses will be designed and customized to the specific needs of each partner.
 These two mattress halves will be affixed and cured in the final stages of construction, forming one seamless mattress with a completely different feel on each side.
 Note that this extra curing process does add 2-3 days onto the manufacturing time for your mattress.
 Additionally, it’s only available on Queen, King, and California King sizes.

-Every mattress reviewed on Sleepopolis goes through a short series of sinkage tests.
+All mattress reviews on Sleepopolis goes through a short series of sinkage tests.
 I created these tests to help give my readers an idea of the sinkage, hug, and feel they can expect from each mattress.
-A special note on the Helix sinkage tests.
-Since Helix is a customized mattress the sinkage tests will vary depending on the customization specifications of each mattress.
-I would estimate that my customizations would be about average (my Helix is fairly moderate in terms of firmness and support).
-If you select a softer mattress the sinkage will be more dramatic and if you select a harder mattress the sinkage will be less significant.
-Bear in mind, I am 140 pounds.
+A special note on the Helix sinkage tests: since Helix is a customized mattress, the sinkage tests will vary depending on the customization specifications of each mattress.

-- Lying in the middle – In a normal lying position on my back, with my weight evenly distributed, I saw 1-1.5″ of sinkage.
+- Lying on back – In a normal lying position on my back with my weight evenly distributed

-- Sitting on the edge (conservative) – In a conservative sitting position, where I was sitting a bit further back on the mattress, but still had my feet on the floor, I saw 2.5-3″ of sinkage.
+- Sitting on the edge (conservative) – A conservative sitting position, where I was sitting a bit further back on the mattress, but still had my feet on the floor

-- Sitting on the edge (aggressive) – In a more aggressive sitting position, where I was sitting directly on the edge of the mattress I saw 5″ of sinkage.
+- Sitting on the edge (aggressive) – A more aggressive sitting position, where I was sitting directly on the edge of the mattress

 Helix also offers simple financing options.
-If you need, you can split your mattress purchase into 3, 6, or 12 payments.
-A nice option in case you’re tight on funds.
-On the check out page you’ll have an option to pay via financing.
+If you need to, you can split your mattress purchase into 3, 6, or 12 payments, a nice option in case you’re tight on funds.
+On the checkout page, you’ll have an option to pay via financing.

 - Trial Period – 100 nights

 - Refunds – 100% money back guarantee within the trial period.
-However, they do ask you try it for at least 30 days before deciding to return
+However, the company does ask you try it for at least 30 days before deciding to return

 I would recommend the Helix mattress to sleepers who:

-- Want a customized mattress – the biggest and most important selling point, customization.
-At $945 for a Queen the Helix is incredibly affordable for the level of customization offered.
-I’ve seen other customizable foam mattresses and they typically range from $4,000-$10,000.
+- Want a customized mattress -The biggest and most important selling point for this mattress is customization.
+At $945 for a Queen, the Helix is incredibly affordable for the level of customization offered.
+I’ve seen other customizable foam mattresses and they typically are incredibly expensive.

-- You aren’t 100% sure what you need – if you just don’t know what type of mattress you really need the Helix mattress customization quiz can easily walk you through the process.
+- You aren’t 100% sure what you need – If you just don’t know what type of mattress you really need, the Helix mattress customization quiz can easily walk you through the process.
 The questions are simple and intuitive.
 You don’t have to try to think your way through marketing speak to understand if it’s the right mattress for you.
-The quiz walks you through your needs and preferences resulting in a mattress that’s design for you.
+The quiz walks you through your needs and preferences, resulting in a mattress that’s designed for you.

 - You want foam + cooling – Helix Sleep makes a point to deliver your ideal level of cooling.
-Their personalized design and material selection help to prevent heat retention and improve air flow in every customized mattress.
+The company’s personalized design and material selection help to prevent heat retention and improve air flow in every customized mattress.

-For more information on the Helix mattress visit HelixSleep.com.
-Also, if you decide to give Helix mattress a try make sure to use the Sleepopolis promo code.
-You can save $50 instantly with code “SLEEPOPOLIS50”.
+For more information on the Helix mattress, visit HelixSleep.com.
+Also, if you decide to give the Helix mattress a try, make sure to use the Sleepopolis promo code.
+You can save $50 instantly with this link.